finbox-in/documentation/docs/device-connect/android.md

 </template>
 </CodeSwitcher>

-## Reset User Data
+## Resetting Local User Data

-If you need to clear a user's data stored on the device and initiate a fresh data sync, use the `resetData` method.
-This ensures that all previous data is removed, and syncing starts from scratch.
+Use the `resetData` method to clear all locally cached data associated with the current user.
+This is typically used during logout flows or re-authentication scenarios where a clean local state is required.

 <CodeSwitcher :languages="{kotlin:'Kotlin',java:'Java'}">
 <template v-slot:kotlin>